abdul-1432/Travelling_Landing_Page/README.md

 4. Customize the content and styling to match your branding and preferences.
 You can modify text, images, colors, and other elements as needed.

-5. Replace images in the `img` directory with your own high-quality images.
+5. Replace images in the `image` directory with your own high-quality images.
 Make sure to update the image paths in the HTML file accordingly.

 6. Test the responsiveness of the landing page by resizing your browser window or using a device emulator.